AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 ### Bonus Actions

-***Hunter's Mark.*** Makoto marks a creature he can see within 60 feet of him, ending any marks Makoto has on other creatures.
+***Hunter's Mark.*** Makoto marks a creature she can see within 60 feet of her, ending any marks Makoto has on other creatures.
 When Makoto or Kentaro hits the marked target with an attack, the target takes an additional 3 (1d6) damage

 }}